v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/06_0401-Installing the MDM Migration Analysis Tool.md

 8. In the **C:\\MMAT-master** folder, double-click the **MDMMigrationAnalysis.html** file.

-9. Examine the content of the file and verify that **Security Account Policies**, **Windows Firewall Policies with Advanced Security** and **ADMX backed policies (System/Power Management)** are all listed as supported.
+9. Examine the content of the file and verify which settings are listed as **SUPPORTED**.
-    This means that the policies can be directly migrated to Intune.
+    This means that the policy settings can be directly migrated to Intune.
 Also notice that the mobile device management (MDM) cloud solution provider (CSP) setting that you should use is displayed next to Group Policy Setting.
+Nevertheless there might be settings that are listed as **UNSUPPORTED** and can therefore not be migrated to Intune.

 10. Finally notice the settings displayed under **NOT SUPPORTED: Security Account Policies**.
 For now, they cannot be migrated to Microsoft Intune.